AI Image Generation

 Fourth, check account and route readiness.
 OpenAI notes that GPT Image models may require organization verification.
 A provider or gateway may also have its own model availability, quota, and output-size rules.
 Keep those as route checks, not prompt problems.

 Finally, separate image quality from image size.
-A file can be 3840x2160 and still not be good enough.
+A file can be 3840x2160 and still not be good enough; a file can also be visually good but wrong for the requested canvas.
 If composition, text, or fine detail fails at native 4K, try a smaller approval workflow before spending more on high-resolution retries.

 For cost-specific route decisions, use a separate price-focused reference such as the GPT Image 2 API cost route guide.
 For model-route decisions, compare outputs against the GPT Image 2 vs Nano Banana Pro route guide.
 Keep those choices separate from GPT Image 2 4K resolution mechanics.